FireflyXD/program-instructions/README.md

 ### Alternate UTM

+As with normal UTM paramaters, the fm script automatically picks up alternate UTM paramaters from the URL on a client's asset.
+Optionally, if a client would like to override or otherwise directly set alternate UTM parameters passed to our analytics systems, alternate UTM parameters may be added to the `fm.start()` function.

 The `alt_source` parameter is used to specify the source of the link.
-For example, a client may use `fm` on multiple websites, and traffic coming into FXD would be tracked based on source by providing a different `alt_source` value on each website.
+For example, a client may use `fm` on multiple websites, and traffic coming into our path would be tracked based on source by providing a different `alt_source` value on each website.

 ```html
 <script type="text/javascript">